JJIShanid/JJIShanid/README.md

 # Hi there 👋 I’m Ishan as JJIShanid

-🎓 MSc in Data Science – Business Analytics (SRH Fürth)
+🎓 MSc in Data Science – Business Analytics (SRH Fürth) 🎓 Bachelor of Technology in Computer Engineering ( Data Science) 🎓 Diploma in Computer Engineering
 📍 Based in Nuremberg,Germany

 ## 🔍 What I Do